mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Drone Payload Structure Design and Analysis/README.md

 ### Learning Outcomes
 - Apply statics concepts (equilibrium, free‑body diagrams, trusses, and moments) to a real engineering system.
-- Estimate structural loads and evaluate design tradeoffs between strength and weight.
+- Analyze structural loads, material choices and design tradeoffs with MATLAB-based computation of forces, moments, and center-of-mass positions.
-- Use MATLAB to compute forces, moments, and center‑of‑mass positions, and to generate structural diagrams.
-- Validate and compare structural design concepts through simulation
-- Understand how payload placement and structural design influence drone stability and performance.
+- Evaluate structual design concepts through simulation, with an emphasis on understanding how payload placement and structural design influence drone stability and performance.

 ## Suggested Background Material
 ### 1. Statics and Mechanics